oemof/tespy/doc/using_tespy.rst

 Attributes
 ^^^^^^^^^^

-The attr method must return a list with strings in it.
-These are the attributes you can specify when you want to parametrize your component.
+The attr method returns a dictionary with the attributes you are able to specify when you want to parametrize your component as keys.
-The attr_prop method returns a dictionary with the same keys as the elements in the attr method.
 The values for each key are the type of data_container this parameter should hold.

 .. code:: python

 	def attr(self):
-		return ['par1', 'par2']

-	def attr_prop(self):
 		return {'par1': dc_cp(), 'par2': dc_cc()}